vtex-apps/io-documentation/docs/en/GettingStarted/developing-a-pixel-app/3-CloningTheBoilerplateRepository.md

 # Cloning the boilerplate repository

-Using your terminal, clone the [**Pixel app boilerplate repository**](https://github.com/vtex-apps/pixel-app-template/) to your local files using `git clone` + the repository's URL.
+Using your terminal and VTEX IO Toolbelt, clone the [**Pixel app boilerplate repository**](https://github.com/vtex-apps/pixel-app-template/) to your local files using `git clone` + the repository's URL.
 For example:

 ```sh
 $ git clone https://github.com/vtex-apps/pixel-app-template/